savieee/3D-printed-valve/README.md

 <img src="Images/nozzle_design.png" width="450" height="200">

-This figure shows 3D model of the tube-extruding printing nozzle including a schematic and a cross-sectional view.
+This figure shows a 3D model of the tube-extruding printing nozzle, including a schematic and a cross-sectional view.

 [https://www.youtube.com/watch?v=pW0tsSzDVcI] is a video showing the tube-extruding in progress.
 We used a Prusa Mini+ FDM printer ($399) and the open-source Pronterface software to control the printer.
 To extrude the tubes, we use G-code commands to configure the print parameters and initiate the tubing extrusion process.
 For Ninjaflex 85A filament, we set the nozzle temperature to 235 ◦C at 100% fan speed and extrude 1000 mm of filament.
 Here are the commands to extrude tubing.